Brad Hand gets $10.5M from Nationals, $6.5M of it deferred - WTMJ

 AP Sports Writer

+WASHINGTON (AP) — Brad Hand knows his fastball’s speed declined more than 2 mph over the past two seasons.
+So the Washington Nationals’ new reliever is trying to reverse that trend.

+“It helped me out a lot just being able to know I can pitch at that range,” said Hand, whose fastball averaged 91.4 mph last year.
+“Obviously, I don’t want to pitch at that range — I’m trying to get that back up — but I just had to learn how to pitch more, you know what I mean?

-WASHINGTON (AP) — Left-handed reliever Brad Hand finalized a $10.5 million, one-year contract with the Washington Nationals on Tuesday, giving the team more strength and flexibility in the back end of its bullpen.
+The lefty finalized a $10.5 million, one-year contract with the Nationals on Tuesday, giving the team more strength and flexibility in the back end of its bullpen.

-The 30-year-old Hand led the majors with 16 saves during the pandemic-truncated 2020 season for the Cleveland Indians, compiling a 2.05 ERA, .169 opponents’ batting average, 29 strikeouts and four walks in 22 innings over 23 appearances.
+Even with his fastball velocity down during the pandemic-truncated 2020 season for the Cleveland Indians, the 30-year-old Hand led the majors with 16 saves and compiled a 2.05 ERA, .169 opponents’ batting average, 29 strikeouts and four walks in 22 innings over 23 appearances.
+He didn’t allow a homer.

+“I just had to be more fine.
+Like, I wasn’t getting away with stuff (over the) middle of the plate.
+I had to really focus on the location and make sure I got up to the spot that I wanted to,” said Hand, who explained that about 80% of his pitches are four-seam fastballs and that he relies a lot on a slider he developed late in 2015.
+“Obviously, when you’ve got the velocity, you can get away with a little bit more of the plate and stuff like that. … I was just dealing with what I had and grinding through it.”

 Cleveland declined Hand’s $10 million option after last season, triggering a $1 million buyout and making him a free agent eligible to sign with any major league club.